Alaska officials hope to certify primary results by Tuesday

 - McCain's choices for days of tributes deliver a symbolic final rebuke to Trump

+The deadline for receiving and counting absentee ballots and for counting questioned ballots is 10 days after the primary; Bahnke noted that deadline was Friday.

+She said election officials were waiting on absentee and questioned ballot materials from regional offices, which would be reporting on them Friday, to certify the election.
+Shipment of those materials was expected to be expedited, and officials planned to receive them Saturday so that a bipartisan board could review them.

-Bahnke said Friday that election officials were waiting on absentee and questioned ballot materials from regional officials.
-She says they also are waiting on a handful of precinct bags that include voted ballots and precinct registers from rural areas.
+Bahnke said officials also were waiting on a handful of precinct bags that include items such as voted ballots and precinct registers from rural areas.
+She said officials were working with the U.S. Postal Service “to help us contact the local post offices and get those expedited to Juneau.”

+The review board planned to continue working over the weekend in Juneau, the division said.

+Election officials previously reported irregularities with absentee ballots in a Republican state House race in Anchorage that pitted Republican Rep. Gabrielle LeDoux against Aaron Weaver, who did little or no campaigning.